thesavant42/retrorecon/STYLE_GUIDE.md

 Inputs, dropdowns, and other controls follow the same naming pattern (`.input`, `.dropdown`, `.dropdown--open`).
 Ensure every rule is scoped under `.retrorecon-root`.

 Adhering to these conventions keeps Retrorecon styles clear, maintainable, and easy to extend with additional themes.

+## 4. Visual Defaults

+New templates should present a clean look by default.
+Avoid using glow effects such as `box-shadow` or heavy `text-shadow` unless a design specifically requires it.
+Common interface elements &mdash; including buttons, inputs and table containers &mdash; should have slightly rounded corners using a `border-radius` of around `4px` to `6px`.

+Following these defaults ensures consistency between pages and keeps the interface simple to theme.